 'Multiple losses' refers to the experience of grieving for many people and/or things at the same time in response to one or more deaths.
-As a result of multiple losses, the usual support system is likely to be seriously depleted.
+As a result of multiple losses, the usual support system can be seriously depleted.
 People find it hard to comprehend the extent of the grief or to tolerate the intensity of a bereaved person's feelings.
 It takes considerable time and energy to grieve multiple losses.
 The lack of connection with others may increase the sense of isolation and hopelessness.

-Due to the loss of her familiar self and familiar world, the griever may find herself thinking or saying something like, "I don't know who I am anymore."
-She may be spending more time thinking about herself than about her grief or those who died.
-She might indulge in some harmful behaviors, such as recklessness, or drug or alcohol abuse.
-When she is in touch with her grief, her reactions seem chaotic, as thoughts and emotions connect each grief with another.
+Due to the loss of their familiar self and familiar world, the griever may find themselves thinking or saying something like, "I don't know who I am anymore."
+They might indulge in some harmful behaviors, such as recklessness, or drug or alcohol abuse.
+Their reactions may seem chaotic.
 The person may experience a 'snow ball' effect of feeling out of control.